 Frequently Asked Questions

-These are my answer to some of the questions you might have:
+These are my answers to some of the most common questions you might have:

 Do I Block Tor?

-No, If you are legitimate user trying to check my content, I don’t care what browser you use.
+No, If you are legitimate user trying to check my content, I don’t care what you do to do it.

-If Tor is used for malicious purposes, my rules should be able to blocked those attacks.
+If Tor is used for malicious purposes, my rules should be able to block those attacks.

 Should I focus on Query Strings?

-Malicious query strings are usually part of bot attacks, but most of them are blocked at the Path Level since they usually query string attacks w .php files
+Malicious query strings are usually part of bot attacks, but most of them are blocked at the Path Level.
+Since I turned my site into a static, all of query strings are redirected to its path.

 Do I Block User Agents?